AmitVSingh/avsingh-website/content/post/get-started/index.md

 ### Why consider building your website with HUGO/Blogdown/Netlify
 - A lightning-fast response (usually it takes a fraction of second to respond the edit)
 - A robust and easily maintainable static website generator with HUGO.
 No server side knowledge required.
-- Blogdown (Rmarkdown+HUGO) helps you to write scientific blogs including cool graphics and daunting mathematical equations.
+- Simple markdown files help you to write scientific blogs including cool graphics and daunting mathematical equations.
 User-friendly deployment on a host server with Netlify.

 ### Get Started